cudanlab/cudanlab.github.io/content/events/2022-02-28-ISI-torino.md

 Website: https://www.isi.it/en/home

 <!--more-->
-**Abstract** – Francesco Bonchi, Yamir Moreno, and Ciro Cattuto et al. from the Institute for Scientific Interchange in Torino will engage in a lab encounter with the CUDAN Lab.
+**Abstract** – Francesco Bonchi, Yamir Moreno, and Ciro Cattuto et al. from the Institute for Scientific Interchange in Torino, Italy, will engage in a lab encounter with the CUDAN Lab.